george-hawkins/photosphere/README.md

 Blender Daily - [Easy HDRI creation with just a phone](https://www.youtube.com/watch?v=Aco0UDxL6rA).

-Clinton Jones (Pwnisher) - [Custom HDRIs for photorealism](https://www.youtube.com/watch?v=MASbLjQ9S_Y) - note that Clint constructs his HDRI in Photoshop from multiple images taken at different exposures with a Insta360 ONE R. So even though the ONE R lists HDR as a feature, Clint doesn't seem to be using this.
+Clinton Jones (Pwnisher) - [Custom HDRIs for photorealism](https://www.youtube.com/watch?v=MASbLjQ9S_Y).
+Note that Clint constructs his HDRI in Photoshop from multiple images taken at different exposures with an Insta360 ONE R. So even though the ONE R lists HDR as a feature, Clint doesn't seem to be using this.

 Reconstructing HDR data using deep learning
 -------------------------------------------

-An intriguing idea is to try and reconstruct HDR data from a single LDR image using AI.
+An intriguing idea is to try to reconstruct HDR data from a single LDR image using AI.
 There's quite a lot of work on trying to do this and I tried out the code related to a number of papers on the Awesome Deep HDR [page](https://github.com/vinthony/awesome-deep-hdr).

 As is usually the case with such code (written for a paper and rarely seriously maintained once the paper is published), it was difficult to get them running.